 Society and Social media today has become more visual than it was a few years back.
 Images and visuals are the order of the day hence an irreplaceable ingredient.

 One company that has witnessed significant progress with quotes is Foundr.
 After close to 5 months of continuously posting healthy diet quote images, the firm had increased its following on Instagram by over 111k.

-If you are a content producer and you have worked everything right but not seeing any impressive results, it is time you look the quotes way.
+If you are a business or content producer and worked everything right but see no results, it is time you look the quotes way.
 Here are some golden rules to be successful with quotes on social media:

-- Quotes need to connect with your followers at least in some way – emotional if possible.
+- Quotes need to connect with your followers, at least in some way.
+Emotional, if possible.